healeycodes/simple-images-to-pdf/README.md

 A tiny Python program to create a single PDF file from multiple images.

-Designed for a computer-illerate user who was losing time while scanning contracts and converted them to PDF.
+Designed for a computer-illerate user who was losing time while scanning contracts and converting them to PDF.

 ```
 Menu: